amkhlv/dgcm/README.md

 Differential Geometry and Classical Mechanics
 =============================================

-Here are notes for a course I am giving at [IFT UNESP](http://www.ift.unesp.br).
+Here is the source code for the [notes for a course](http://andreimikhailov.com/teaching/gdmc/index.html) which I am giving at [IFT UNESP](http://www.ift.unesp.br).

 This is only partial, and work in progress.